When someone tells an empath their problem(s) – what do they really want?

 As empaths, we get stories from people a lot.
-We get life stories, simple day-to-day stories or stuff that’s on their mind.
-Often this happens in grocery checkout lines, at school activities, at work and any other times friends and strangers come together.
+We get life stories, simple day-to-day stories or random stuff that is on their mind.
+Often this happens at work, in grocery checkout lines, at school activities, at the park: basically any possible times and locations where friends and strangers come together.

 When this happens, we don’t always know what to do.
-Even though we’re empaths, we are feeling you, but we don’t know what you want.
+Even though we are empaths and we feel them we don’t know what they want.

 For example, someone may say